Welcome to today's edition of the Rush 24-7 podcast.

 Try it.

-Next time you're hungry and you want some comfort food, instead of grabbing a couple sliders and some parmesan fries, just sit down and draw them.
+Next time you're hungry and you want some comfort food, instead of grabbing a couple sliders and some parmesan fries, just sit down and draw them and see if your mood improves.

 That's the story.

-Researchers recruited 61 students from St. Bonaventure University in upstate New York.
+From September to November 2012, researchers recruited 61 students from St. Bonaventure University in upstate New York.

 22 men, 39 women in their early 20s, slightly overweight, randomly assigned to one of four groups.

-One group drew high-fat, high sugar cupcakes.
+One group drew high-fat, high-sugar cupcakes.

 These are university students in a study, folks, in the United States.

-One group drew cupcakes, another drew pictures of pizza.
+Another drew pictures of pizza.

-A third drew low fat, high sugar strawberries.
+A third drew low-fat, high-sugar strawberries.

-And the fourth group drew low-fat, low sugar peppers.
+And the fourth group drew low-fat, low-sugar peppers.

 Each participant instructed to use red, green, and black pencils.